-The subject appeal was initially brought before your Board on August 3, 2010.
-At this hearing, staff provided your Board with findings for denial based on the objectionable aesthetics of the facility design which proposed to mount equipment directly on the pole within plain sight of public views in Montecito which is a community esteemed for its semi-rural character including the semi-rural character of the roadways.
-The County's zoning standards require that "support facilities be located underground, if feasible, if they would otherwise be visible from public viewing areas."
-Since NextG did not propose undergrounding the equipment, and analysis concluded that NextG could potentially underground the highly visible equipment in an underground vault as it had in the past in other locations, staff recommended the project as proposed be denied.
+Staff conducted the requested analysis and returned on August 3, 2010 with findings for denial based on the objectionable aesthetics of the facility design which proposed to mount equipment directly on the pole within plain sight of public views in Montecito which is a community esteemed for its semi-rural character including the semi-rural character of the roadways.
+Staff's research and analysis concluded that because NextG could feasibly underground the highly visible equipment in an underground vault as it had in the past in other locations, the proposed project design did not meet the zoning standards, requiring that support facilities be located underground, if feasible.

 At the August 3, 2010 hearing, NextG offered to comply with staff's analysis, and as suggested, underground the equipment box at this location.
 As a result, the project was continued with direction to return with the revisions discussed.
 NextG submitted revised plans for the proposed underground vault to house the equipment.
 The equipment vault would be approximately 3'x 5'x 3' and would be flush with the ground.
 However, in addition to the vault itself, two 2'x 4'x 3' air vents would also need to be installed on either side of the vault to provide necessary ventilation for the equipment.
 A foot of gravel base would also be installed around the vault to prevent sinking and ensure the vault remains level over time.
-The total footprint of the vault with gravel base and air vents combined would result in a ground disturbance of a 4'x 14' area in the utility easement in the road right-of-way.
+The total footprint of the vault with gravel base and air vents combined would result in a ground disturbance and minor vegetation removal of a 4'x 14' area in the utility easement in the road right-of-way.

-After review of the proposed plans, staff concluded that indeed, undergrounding the equipment box is feasible and would require removal of a rock and otherwise just dirt from the right of way, as demonstrated in the photo simulation included in Attachment D. Undergrounding would significantly reduce the visibility of the facility and therefore would achieve preservation of the existing streetscape and semi-rural character.
-Conditions of approval would require that the top of the vault be painted brown to match the surrounding ground plane to further minimize the visibility of the project.
+After review of the proposed plans, staff concluded that indeed, undergrounding the equipment box is feasible and would require removal of ivy groundcover from the right of way, as demonstrated in the photo simulation included in Attachment D. Undergrounding would significantly reduce the visibility of the facility and therefore would achieve preservation of the existing streetscape and semi-rural character.
+Conditions of approval would require that the top of the vault be painted brown to match the surrounding ground plane to further minimize the visibility of the vault.
 Therefore, the proposed redesign may be found in compliance with the goals and policies of the Montecito Community Plan and conforms to all applicable regulations of Article II.
 Findings of approval to support this conclusion are included in Attachment A.